DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 This command will add the file `cat.txt` into the git staging area, alternatively you can do `git add .` which will add all files in your folder into the git staging area ( when you dont want to manually specify each file )

-_If you are still confused about the staging area, its importance will be become clear as you progess._

-Once the files have been staged, they have to be moved to the repository, this is called a commit, commits are usually a logical chunk of change, you dont have to commit for every change you make to the file, in our example youi can commit the file once you have completed a section of the report or such.
+Once the files have been staged, they have to be moved to the repository, this is called a commit, commits are usually a logical chunk of change, you dont have to commit for every change you make to the file, in our example you can commit the file once you have completed a section of the report or such.
 Commits create snapshots of the repository, you can restore your repository to any commit at any time.

-Commits are always ( ideally ) associated with a commit message, the commit message makes it easier to understand the intent of the change, this is incredibly useful if you wanted to restore the repository into an earlier commit you made.
+Commits are ideally associated with a commit message, the commit message makes it easier to understand the intent of the change, this is incredibly useful if you wanted to restore the repository into an earlier commit you made.

 The following command is used to create a commit in git